Tennessee State Capitol: Description

 The Tennessee State Capitol sits atop Capitol Hill, the highest point in Downtown Nashville.
 It is surrounded by a number of state government buildings, including the Tennessee Supreme Court building for the Middle Tennessee Grand Division.
 Directly south of the capitol is Legislative Plaza, a public plaza located between a number of state office buildings.
 North of the capitol is Bicentennial Capitol Mall State Park, a large public park that traces the state's history and geographic features.

-The Tennessee State Capitol is modeled off of an Ionic temple, incorporating Greek Revival architecture, and is composed of limestone quarried from nearby.
+The Tennessee State Capitol is modeled after an Ionic temple, incorporating Greek Revival architecture, and is composed of limestone quarried from nearby.
 It measures 112 by 239 ft, and is approximately 206.6 ft tall.
 The north and south porticoes each contain eight Ionic columns, and the east and west porticoes, which do not span the entire length of the structure, contain six.
 All of the columns are capped by entablatures.
 On top of the roof is a 42 ft tall round tower, modeled after the Choragic Monument of Lysicrates, that sits on a square pedestal-like structure.
 The tower contains eight Cornithian columns.
 The tower is topped by a 37 ft tall cupola and finial, which in turn is topped by a flag pole.

 The building contains three stories.
 The first floor contains the office of the Governor and other state officials, including cabinet members.
 The House and Senate chambers are found on the second floor, as well as a room which housed the Tennessee State Library and Archives until 1953.

 History

-Site history
+Background and planning

 When Tennessee was admitted to the Union on June 1, 1796, as the 16th state, Knoxville was its first capital.
 Over the next thirty years, the seat of government alternated between Kingston, Nashville, Knoxville, and Murfreesboro, before being moved to Nashville in 1826.
 The 1835 state constitution mandated that the General Assembly choose a permanent capital.
 In 1843, Nashville was chosen as the capital.

-The prominent Nashville hilltop site of what is now the Tennessee State Capitol was formerly occupied by the Holy Rosary Cathedral (no longer extant), the first Roman Catholic cathedral church in Nashville (with the Diocese of Nashville at that time once comprising the entire territory of the State of Tennessee).
-The property was purchased by the city of Nashville for $30,000, and conveyed to the state government for $1.
+On October 7, 1843, the Tennessee General Assembly declared Nashville as the state's permanent capital, and planning for a statehouse began shortly thereafter.
+The prominent hill on which the capitol would be constructed became known initially as Cedar Knob, and later Campbell's Hill after Judge G. W. Campbell, who owned it at the time.
+It was previously occupied by the Holy Rosary Cathedral, a cathedral which was the first Roman Catholic church in Nashville.
+The property had been purchased by the city of Nashville for $30,000, and was conveyed to the state government for $1.